- Who are we?

 Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to deliver services to you.
 If you don’t provide us with the requested data, we may have to cancel a service you have requested but if we do, we will usually notify you at the time.

-We use your personal data to provide the services that you request from us, as well as to send you communications about charities and advocacy groups.
+We use your personal data to provide the services that you request from us.
 We may also use your data to help us make Donr better and to advertise to you.

 We use your information to provide services to you, such as:

 - processing donations and claiming Gift Aid, if applicable

 - Personalising our website and services: In order to enhance your experience with Donr we may tailor our site and services to your interests: